adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

     2. Create a Storage Bucket in asia-east1.

-    3. Copy the data file in the cloud Bucket using the below commad cd Batch-Processing-Pipeline-using-DataFlow/data gsutil cp german.data gs://batch-pipeline-testing/Batch/
+    3. Copy the data file in the cloud Bucket using the below command cd Batch-Processing-Pipeline-using-DataFlow/data gsutil cp german.data gs://batch-pipeline-testing/Batch/